Rock My Life (song)

 "Rock My Life" is a song by the German singer Jeanette.
-The song was written by Frank Johnes, Bodybrain and Wonderbra, and produced by Johnes and Tom Remm for her third album Rock My Life (2002).
-It was released as the album's leading single on October 14, 2002 in German-speaking Europe.
+It was written by Frank Johnes, Holger "Bodybrain" Kurschat, and Kristina "Wonderbra" Bach and produced by Johnes and Tom Remm for her third album, Rock My Life (2002).
+The song was released as the album's lead single on 14 October 2002, in German-speaking Europe.
 Her highest-peaking single to date, it reached number three in Germany and peaked at number six in Austria and Switzerland, respectively.
-"Rock My Life" was certified gold by the Bundesverband Musikindustrie (BVMI), for 300.000 Copies.
-The Single sold more than 400.000 Copies in Europe.
+"Rock My Life" was certified gold by the Bundesverband Musikindustrie (BVMI).

-Formats and track listings

-These are the formats and track listings of major single releases of "Rock My Life".